Nurexi/N_Store/README.md

 | **Google Fonts** | Clean, modern typography                                      |
 | **Font Awesome** | Icons for navigation and UI elements                          |

+📃 License

+This project is licensed under the MIT License – free to use, modify, and distribute.

+✨ “Nure Store combines technology and design to create a premium shopping experience for every tech enthusiast.”

 ## 📂 Project Structure

 ```plaintext